Lnuwey

 Wiguom

+The Lnuwey Dêbludaqan Wiguom (Mìgmaq Law Lodge) is a research and training unit that supports and assists Indigenous communities in the region in the revitalization of their laws and governance.
 A “wiguom” refers to a wigwam — the style of shelter traditionally used by the Lnùg (the Mìgmaq people).
 Wiguoml (the plural of Wiguom) could be easily disassembled and reassembled at different locations to support the seasonal land-use patterns of the Mi’kmaq.
-The portability of Lnu wiguoml and dêbludaqann (laws) will be reflected in the design of our Wiguom.
 While the Schulich School of Law at Dalhousie University will be one home for the revitalization work, we by no means intend it as the only home.
-We will encourage and support the development of Lnuwey Dêbludaqan Wiguom or related complementary units, and engagement in law and governance revitalization projects, within other universities, Indigenous communities and organizations in Atlantic Canada.
+We encourage and support the development of Lnuwey Dêbludaqan Wiguom or related complementary units, and engagement in law and governance revitalization projects, within other universities, Indigenous communities and organizations in Atlantic Canada.

 Key Activities